-Each resident receives a welcome packet at the beginning of the year, which includes information on safety and security.
-Students have access to Policies and Rules for Students and Terms, Conditions, and Regulations of the Housing Contract, which describe various housing and security regulations/and their enforcement.
+All residence hall and apartment exterior doors are equipped with locks and with crash bars to ensure a quick emergency exit.
 Only residents and their invited guests are permitted in the living areas of the residence halls.
-It is the resident's responsibility to ensure that his / her guests are aware of the University and residence hall policies.
+It is the resident's responsibility to ensure that his/her guests are aware of the University and residence hall policies.
 Guests are not provided with room keys or door access cards.
-It is the responsibility of residents and staff members to challenge or report individuals who cannot be identified as residents or the quests of residents.
-When University Police and Public Safety receives a report of an unescorted person in a residence hall, a police officer is dispatched to identify that person.
-Residence Halls are staffed twenty-four hours a day.
-University Police and Public Safety personnel also conduct regular checks of residence hall areas.
+Guests must be escorted by a resident of the building at all times.
+All exterior doors are locked twenty-four hours a day.
+It is the responsibility of residents and staff members to challenge or report individuals who cannot be identified as residents or the guests of residents.
+When University Police receive a report of an unescorted person in a residence hall, a police officer is dispatched to identify that person.
+During the summer when groups who are not regularly associated with Penn State are using the University residence halls, exterior doors are locked twenty-four hours a day.
+Each guest is issued an identification card that allows him or her to gain access to their assigned building via the electronic access control system.